easy-up/portage-cd/README.md

   -v "$(pwd):/app:ro" \
   `# Mount docker.sock for use by the docker CLI running inside the container` \
   -v "/var/run/docker.sock:/var/run/docker.sock" \
-  `# Run the workflow-engine container with the desired arguments` \
+  `# Run the portage container with the desired arguments` \
-  workflow-engine run image-build
+  portage run image-build
 ```

 ### Using a Remote Daemon